David Owen Brooks: Conviction

-Brooks's trial lasted less than one week, although the jury deliberated for just 90 minutes before announcing they had reached a verdict: Brooks was convicted and sentenced to life imprisonment on March 4.
-He showed no emotion as the verdict was announced, although his wife, Bridget, burst into tears and had to be escorted from the courtroom.
+Brooks's trial lasted less than one week, although the jury deliberated for just 90 minutes before announcing they had reached a verdict on March 4: Brooks was found guilty of murder with malice.
+He showed no emotion as the verdict was announced, although his wife, Bridget, burst into tears and had to be escorted from the courtroom as his father covered his eyes with his hands.
+The following day, both counsels argued as to the sentence to be imposed, with prosecutor Tommy Dunn arguing "the facts of the case cry out for maximum punishment" before defense attorney Jim Skelton urged the jury to display fairness and impartiality in their deliberations.
+After 62 minutes, the jury recommended Brooks be sentenced to life imprisonment.

-An appeal against Brooks's conviction was lodged; this appeal contended that the signed confessions used against him were taken without his being informed of his legal rights and the erroneous application of certain legal arguments, but was dismissed in May 1979.
+An appeal against Brooks's conviction was lodged.
+This appeal contended that the evidence presented against him at trial was insufficient to support his conviction; that extraneous criminal offenses were unlawfully admitted in evidence; and that the signed confessions used against him were taken without his being informed of his legal rights.
+His appeal was dismissed in May 1979.

-Brooks would correspond on only one occasion with Elmer Wayne Henley in the decades following their respective convictions, in which he responded to a letter from Henley inviting continued correspondence.
-Neither maintained written contact, with Henley musing in 2011: "I wrote him a letter once.
-He wrote back—he typed his letter and didn't sign it—saying 'Let's stay in touch', but we never did.
-I mean, in the end, what were we going to say to each other?
-How we wished we had never met Dean?"

-In the decades following his conviction, Brooks typically shunned media interviews, although he did assist in efforts by forensic anthropologist Sharon Derrick to identify the remaining unidentified victims of the Houston Mass Murders in the 2000s.
-His compliance would assist in the October 2008 identification of victim Randell Lee Harvey.
-His wife, Bridget, divorced him in 1977; his daughter, Rachel Lynn (b.
-December 16, 1973) frequently visited her father in prison.
-Rachel Brooks would die of injuries sustained in a car accident on October 19, 1992, at the age of eighteen.
-The car accident occurred on the evening of her high school prom.

 The Allan B. Polunsky Unit.
 Brooks had served forty-five years of a life sentence and was incarcerated in this facility at the time of his death.

 Death

-David Brooks died of COVID-19 related complications in a Galveston hospital on May 28, 2020 at the age of 65, having been admitted to this hospital on May 12 with respiratory symptoms consistent with COVID-19.
+David Brooks died of COVID-19 related complications in a Galveston hospital on May 28, 2020, at the age of 65, having been admitted to this hospital on May 12 with respiratory symptoms consistent with COVID-19.
 Brooks suffered from other ailments, but his death was due to COVID-19.

 At the time of his death, Brooks was incarcerated at the Allan B. Polunsky Unit in Polk County, Texas.
 He had served forty-five years of a life sentence.
 He is buried at Captain Joe Byrd Cemetery in Walker County.